golonzovsky/eagle-eye/README.md

 - [ ] travis push docker image to hub
 - [ ] set client api url to / on bundled .jar
 - [ ] compose setup with separate backend and frontend in different containers + CORS
-- [ ] spring reactive webflux instead of MVC
+- [ ] spring WebFlux instead of MVC on reactive-web from boot 2.0
+- [ ] spring asciidocs?
+- [ ] github oauth login

 ### Useful tooling